Shirebrook Academy

 Shirebrook Academy (formerly Shirebrook School) is a coeducational secondary school with academy status, located in Shirebrook in the county of Derbyshire, and is part of the Aston Community Education Trust.

 Previously a community school administered by Derbyshire County Council, the school converted to academy status in September 2010 and was renamed Shirebrook Academy.
 An official opening occurred in November, 2010 with Lord Winston, then Chancellor of Sheffield Hallam University, as guest speaker, lecturing a class about DNA and taking questions from the student council.

 The school is sponsored by Sheffield Hallam University, but continues to coordinate with Derbyshire County Council for admissions.

-Shirebrook Academy relocated into a new building on Common Lane in April 2013.
+Shirebrook Academy was into a new building on Common Lane in April 2013, after the old one had gained too many problems and was unsafe.

-The building is shared with Stubbin Wood School, a special school for children ages 2 to 19 who have learning disabilities including those on the autistic spectrum, which moved in April 2013 from its previous location in Burlington Avenue, Langwith Junction, a part of Shirebrook.
+The building is shared with Stubbin Wood School, a special school for children ages 2 to 19 who have learning disabilities including those on the autistic spectrum, which moved in April 2013 from its previous location near Brookfield Primary School in Burlington Avenue, Langwith Junction, a part of Shirebrook.
 Prior to relocation where the newer facility is three times the size, the school had a full quota of 133, and had a waiting list.
 The Stubbin Wood Nursery is still based at Burlington Avenue.